14 transactional email examples to get you inspired

 - And now it’s over to you...

-So, if you can harness your transactional messages to the right effect, you’ll have an instant edge over your competitors.
-You can use them to share your personality, build relationships and drive conversions—just like you would with a promotional email.
+By harnessing your transactional messages to the right effect, you’ll have an instant edge over your competitors.
+You can use them to share your personality, build relationships, drive conversions and guide people through the customer journey—just like you would with a promotional email.

-Before we jump in, it’s worth noting that there are 5 main types of transactional emails: order confirmations, password resets, account activations, abandoned carts and welcome emails.
+There are many different types of transactional emails: order confirmations, password resets, account activations, abandoned carts, and welcome emails are just a few, and probably the most common.

 A good transactional email will: